 Dr. Kristin Hope

-Kristin completed her PhD in 2007 in the laboratory of Dr. John Dick at the University of Toronto with a focus on the characterization and therapeutic targeting of the cells that drive acute myeloid leukemia.
-From 2007-2010 she carried out post-doctoral studies under the supervision of Dr. Guy Sauvageau at Université de Montreal where she utilized functional screens to identify novel hematopoietic stem cell regulators.
-Her current research program centers on studying pathways underlying the normal and malignant self-renewal machinery in the human blood system.
+Kristin completed her PhD in the laboratory of Dr. John Dick with a focus on the characterization and therapeutic targeting of the cells that drive acute myeloid leukemia.
+She carried out post-doctoral studies under the supervision of Dr. Guy Sauvageau where she utilized functional screens to identify novel hematopoietic stem cell regulators.
+Her research program centers on studying pathways underlying the normal and malignant self-renewal machinery in the human blood system.
 Of particular interest is the exploration of this circuitry at the post-transcriptional level as mediated by RNA binding proteins.
-Kristin’s work capitalizes on pre-clinical xenotransplantation assays coupled with lentiviral loss/gain of function strategies, proteomics and global genomics approaches to define candidate stem cell-regulating RNA binding proteins.
+The Hope lab team’s work capitalizes on pre-clinical xenotransplantation assays coupled with lentiviral loss and gain of function strategies, proteomics and global genomics approaches to define candidate stem cell-regulating RNA binding proteins.
 These investigations are ultimately aimed at identifying nodes of post-transcriptionally controlled pathways central to regeneration and/or leukemia propagation whose tailored modulation through drug screening approaches could provide novel therapeutic possibilities.

 Pratik joined the Hope Lab as a fourth year undergraduate thesis student, and now is a second year Master’s student in the Department of Medical Biophysics studying the mechanisms that differentially regulate hematopoietic stem cell self-renewal across human development.
 He attended McMaster University for his undergraduate degree in biochemistry.
 When not in the lab, he can be found baking all things dessert.